Father Booth’s Weekly Reflection

 NOTE ON MASS INTENTIONS

-There is an 8½ month backlog on Mass Intentions.
+There is large backlog on Mass Intentions.
 Therefore, until further notice, Mass Intentions will only be accepted on a one Mass per family per week basis.
-Period.
 No exceptions.
+The Mass Intentions for this week date from June 1st.

 MASS SCHEDULE AND INTENTIONS (*Masses in the Rectory Chapel)